sri-rad/graphtheory/README.md

 ## Graph Theory

-Webapp generate graphs in the style of xkcd.
+Webapp generates graphs in the style of xkcd but with color.

 Here's a graph thus generated: